StrangeRanger/bash-style-guide/content/bashism.md

 touch "$file" && chmod 700 "$file"

-# Each test must be placed in separate brackets.
 if [ -f "$file" ] && [ -r "$file" ] || [ -w "$file" ]; then
     echo "File exists and is readable and writable." else